Home Composting: A Beginner's Guide with Complete List

 - Petition your local representatives to start a town or city-wide composting service with either curbside pickup or nearby dropoffs.

-- Or give a gift to the Earth by placing the finished product around the plants in a public area.
+- Or give a gift to the Earth (and your neighborhood) by placing the finished product around the plants in a public area.

 But whatever you do, don't throw away what could benefit our ever eroding soils.
 Sustaining the soil - not just our own backyard soil - should be a community priority and home composting is the key!